anaparravera/predicting-diabetes/README.md

 # predicting-diabetes
-using different classifiers to predict diabetes
+using different classifiers to predict diabetes in a colab notebook